Home/ Articles/ 3D Printing Guide

 It also has practical benefits, as rough or porous surfaces can negatively impact the print’s strength, durability, and overall functionality.
 In applications where precision is essential, a smooth surface allows for better fitting and tighter tolerances, making it more reliable.

 Removing excess material is a crucial step in the 3D printing process.
-It involves cutting away any support structures or extra material used during the printing process to achieve the final desired shape of the 3D print.
+It involves cutting away any support structures or extra material used during printing to achieve the final desired shape of the 3D print.
+The method used will depend on the material, as well as the size and complexity of the object.
+Let’s review some methods to remove excess material and smooth your 3D print project.

 Pros